BTC Phase 3: Lesson 2

 The Name, “Christ” always points to Grace” and without “Christ which strengtheneth me”…we will simply not be able to bear Fruit by sheer willpower or determination alone.
 By the way, notice in this translation the use of the word “which” rather than “who”; Christ here is being referenced as the Resurrection Power.
 If we skip down a bit in the Chapter we find this in verse 17, “Not because I desire a gift: but I desire fruit that may abound to your account.”

-Philippians 4:13 is often use to encourage oneself or others in accomplishing some feat or task, everything from school work (like passing an exam) to winning an Olympic medal; but what if this verse is actually pointing to Grace (Christ in us) as the means by which we can accomplish Fruit (or Mercy)?
+Philippians 4:13 is often used to encourage oneself or others in accomplishing some feat or task, everything from school work (like passing an exam) to winning an Olympic medal; but what if this verse is actually pointing to Grace (Christ in us) as the means by which we can accomplish Fruit (or Mercy) and ultimately, salvation?
 Well, while we are at it, let’s remind ourselves as well of that which we should place as first priority and the real race we are in the process of finishing, “But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.”
 Matthew 6:33 (KJV)

 The “Gift of Grace”: This is why The Spirit/Grace is often referred to as “The Gift,” equal to no other gift we could ever receive or experience as humans; and it becomes another reason why those who walk by the Spirit are filled with so much gratitude and love for God.
 We all soon realize after receiving “The Gift,” and experiencing a measure of its grand ability to lead us, that what was once considered impossible to achieve in the way of peace, true love, and joy, does become possible by that “Amazing Grace.”